DantasticWebSolutions/weekly-planner/README.md

 #

 ### Run the project:
+For the purpose of this assignment I am sharing the keys to access the firebase database in order to let the lecturer run the project even if that causes an unacceptable security breach. \

 Create a .env.local file in the root and paste the following
 ```
 REACT_APP_FIREBASE_API_KEY=AIzaSyAZ7x1rdNgIxB8JBJVKGsHLS3Fc9OpxnWk
 REACT_APP_FIREBASE_AUTH_DOMAIN=auth-development-3e7c1.firebaseapp.com